Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

-\vfootnote{}{This research was supported in part by NSF grants DMS-0919713 and DMS-1001070} In this paper we simplify the local resolution of singularities algorithm of [G1]-[G3] and extend it to functions with convergent power series over an arbitrary local field $K$ of characteristic zero; by the classification of local fields, $K$ must be either $\R$, $\C$ (the archimedean cases), or a finite extension of the $p$-adic numbers (the non-archimedean cases).
-We will then generalize the theorems of [G3] on $\R^n$ sublevel set volumes and oscillatory integrals with real phase function to functions over arbitrary local fields of characteristic zero.
-The proofs of these generalizations use aspects of the specific algorithm of this paper and not just resolution of singularities theorems such as Theorem 1.1.
-The $p$-adic cases of the generalizations will then give new estimates for exponential sums as well as new bounds on how often a function $f(x)$ such as a polynomial with integer coefficients is divisible by various powers of a prime $p$ when $x$ an integer.
+In this paper, we use the resolution of singularities algorithm of [G4] to generalize to arbitrary local fields of characteristic zero the theorems of [G3] on $\R^n$ sublevel set volumes and oscillatory integrals with real phase function.
+The proofs of these generalizations use various aspects of the resolution of singularities algorithms of [G4] (but for the most part not the actual resolution of singularities theorems themselves.)
+The $p$-adic cases of our results provide new estimates for exponential sums as well as new bounds on how often a function $f(x)$ such as a polynomial with integer coefficients is divisible by various powers of a prime $p$ when $x$ is an integer.
+Thus we use classical analysis resolution of singularities methods on a class of problems traditionally approached using toric resolution of singularities techniques.

-The algorithm of this paper will be entirely elementary and self-contained, using only the implicit function theorem and elementary facts about power series and Newton polyhedra.